Stevetm2/K2_Custom_Macros/README.md

 5. FW 1.5.5.2+ Only.

 In the box.cfg file make an edit to the M8200 macro.
-Add the FIL_RFID_APPLY command as seen below.
+Add the FIL_RFID_APPLY command as seen below, ...

-...
 {% if params.L is defined %}
     # 料盒进料动作：M8200 L I[next] p1
     {% set I_param = params.I|int %}
     {% set addr = (I_param / 4 + 1)|int|string %}